Y-Ali/Powershell_Azure/readme.md

 17. If you go to Microsoft Azure, you should see those 3 things created.

 18. Great!
 Now let's go change that YAML file that was created ealier.
 We need to add tasks that will 'package' our files, create a zip, and then move those files to our artefact folder.
-In this repository copy from lines 1 - 23.
+In this repository copy from lines 1 - 23 and Save.